tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

-Events are associated to members of the aggregate that returns a new version of the aggregate (or error).
+Events are associated to the members of the aggregate that returns a new version of the aggregate (or error).
 They are defined as Discriminated Union (Du) type.

 The abstract definition of an Event is: